 This strategy was approved by the Saint Paul Housing and Redevelopment Authority (HRA) Board on October 9, 2013 through Resolution 13-1592 and was created after an extensive analysis of HRA owned property.
 Recommendations on the disposition of HRA property were approved on July 26, 2013 through Resolution 13-1097 and were presented to neighborhood stakeholders on August 1, 2013.

 November 2016 Request for Proposals

 The HRA will be accepting proposals for the rehabilitation of and new construction on HRA-owned property under the Inspiring Communities Homebuyer and Rental Programs.
-The RFP release date is Thursday, November 3, 2016 and proposals are due on Thursday, December 15, 2016 by 3:00 p.m.
+The RFP release date was Thursday, November 3, 2016 and proposals were due on Thursday, December 15, 2016 by 3:00 p.m.
 All information regarding the RFP can be found on the City's Supplier Portal: https://www.stpaulbids.com/portal.
 Proposals must be submitted electronically through this system.
 All questions relating to the content of the RFP shall be submitted via the Supplier Portal by clicking on the Ask a Question button within the designated period for questions.

 Inspiring Communities Goals:

 - Utilize property acquired through the HRA as a catalyst for neighborhood transformation

 - Construct or rehabilitate lots or buildings to create a variety of affordable housing opportunities in focused cluster areas